MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

     :width: 400
     :align: center

+    All potential targets are listed and labeled candidates table.
+Right click on a row allow to :guilabel:`Delete` the candidate or by pressing :guilabel:`Show` to restore the UMAP selection.

-Finally, we can save the the corresponding labels to disk by pressing “Save candidates”
+Finally, we can save the the corresponding labels to disk by pressing :guilabel:`Save candidates`

 5. Find target clusters
 -----------------------